deegree/deegree3-docker/README.md

 docker pull deegree/deegree3-docker:latest
 ```

-All images are based on the official Apache Tomcat 8.5+ with OpenJDK 8 image.

 To start a docker container with the name `deegree` on port 8080 run the following command:

 ```
-docker run --name deegree -d -p 8080:8080 deegree/deegree3-docker
+docker run -d --name deegree -p 8080:8080 deegree/deegree3-docker:latest
 ```
 Running the image with `-d` runs the container in detached mode, leaving the container running in the background.
+The `--name` flag is setting the name for the container.
 The `-p` flag redirects a public port to a private port inside the container.
-The `--name` flag is setting the name for the container.

 ### How to access deegree administration console